cursorless-dev/cursorless/docs/contributing/cursorless-in-neovim.md

 The debug logs are written in `C:\path\to\cursorless\packages\cursorless-neovim\out\nvim_node.log`.

 NOTE: This will spawn a standalone nvim instance that is independent of VSCode.
 Consequently after you're done debugging, you need to close nvim.

+### Running lua tests

+Their are separate cursorless and lua tests.
+You can run the lua tests by entering the `cursorless.nvim` folder and
+running: `busted --run unit`.
+These tests currently only work on Linux.

 ## Sending pull requests